dsrichard97/PCA_twostocks/README.md

 <!-- Content for Getting Started -->
 <h3>Motivation:</h3>

-<p>Microsoft Q2 2024 Earnings Call Transcript suggested that Azure has been a primary source for increase in Revenue and as a result AMD and NVIDA have been able to accelerate AI.</p>
+<p>Microsoft Q2 2024 Earnings Call Transcript suggested that Azure has been a primary source for increase in Revenue and as a result AMD and NVIDA have been able to accelerate AI.
+For more detailed information: https://github.com/dsrichard97/SentimentAnalys</p>

 <h3>Principal Component Analysis (PCA) - Small Cap</h3>